vishaldwivedi/RxSwift_Connect/README.md

 # Few things to remember while working [Samples in playground]

-1. Avoid nesting subscribe calls at all cost.
+1. Avoid nesting subscribe calls at all cost

 2. Observable should be lazy